What do I need to know about applying for Medicare?

 Learn more about eligibility for Medicare

-Take a look at your coverage options
+Take a look at your Medicare coverage options

 People get Medicare coverage in one of two ways – Original Medicare or Medicare Advantage (Medicare Part C).